Liribee/textbook/src/chapters/preface/install.md

 [wsl-manual]: https://docs.microsoft.com/en-us/windows/wsl/install-manual
 [rh-virt]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_administration_guide/sect-virtualization-troubleshooting-enabling_intel_vt_and_amd_v_virtualization_hardware_extensions_in_bios

-**Ubuntu setup.** These rest of these instructions assume that you installed Ubuntu (22.04) as the Linux distribution.
+**Ubuntu setup.** The rest of these instructions assume that you installed Ubuntu (22.04) as the Linux distribution.
 That is the default distribution in WSL.
 In principle other distributions should work, but might require different commands from this point forward.